maheshnaik-1/FILE-HANDLING-UTILITY/README.md

   Confirmation Messages: To let the user know what has happened, the application shows a success or error message following each activity.

+  # Output:

+  Do you want to create a new file or open existing?
+(C/O): c
+  Enter the full path of the file (e.g., C:\Users\Mahi\Documents\file.txt):

+  C:\Users\Dell\Downloads\HelloWorld.txt

+  File created successfully at: C:\Users\Dell\Downloads\HelloWorld.txt

+  Enter text to write to the file (will overwrite existing content):
+  Good Morning
+  Data written successfully!

+  --- File Content ---
+  Good Morning

+  Enter text to append to the file:
+  How are you?
+  Data appended successfully!

+  --- Updated File Content ---
+  Good Morning
+  How are you?

 ![Image](https://github.com/user-attachments/assets/ad0fe7ed-4ba8-4742-bfdc-c4b99a92be4c)

 ![Image](https://github.com/user-attachments/assets/835ecd30-6afc-4413-80dc-55671183f53a)